 Diversity and inclusion – they have to be the two biggest “buzz words” in HR circles these days.
 Every company seems to have adopted a mantra of “diversity and inclusiveness” with the total belief that it cannot succeed unless it fosters a genuine culture that embraces these two ideals.
-Okay, I get it.
-In fact, I agree with this relatively new corporate mentality.
-But, there is one group that seems to be being totally ignored when it comes to discussions about diversity and inclusion.
-What about employees whose age is 55 and older?
-Yes, I am talking about people born between the years of 1944 and 1959 who are today anywhere from 55 to 70 years of age.
+I certainly do not disagree with this mantra, but there is one group in today’s workforce that is being totally ignored by C-suite and HR Executives when it comes to discussions about diversity and inclusion.
+I’m talking about employees whose age is 55 to 70 years of age.

-Sadly, being let go when you are even 50 years of age or older can be both difficult and traumatic.
-For many people in this age group, their work is much more than just their source of income; it is their way of life!
-Where “loneliness” is now classified as a serious mental health condition in the U.S. for our aging population, these kind of corporate actions often contribute to the that very issue.
+Being let go from your job when you are 50 years of age or older can be both disheartening and traumatic.
+For many people in this age group, their work is much more than just their source of income; it is their entire social connection, their way of life.
+Where “loneliness” is now classified as a serious mental health condition in the U.S. for our aging population, these corporate resource actions can actually contribute to this issue.

-I am just one of millions of people 55 and over in this country who still want to be productive and contribute in the most positive way we can.
-Unfortunately, it seems that HR professionals have forgotten to include us in their discussions around diversity and inclusiveness.
-Maybe it’s time they re-visit their corporate objectives and see how some of the older, more experienced professionals could add value to their company and/or organization.
-For many of us, the word retirement is not part of our DNA.
+Now, I am just one of many millions of people over the age of 55 in this country who still want to contribute in the most positive way we can.
+By the simple example I have just shared in this blog, it should be apparent that many of us can do that in any number of ways.
+We clearly have experience and wisdom that can help younger employees to function more effectively and be more successful.
+My point – Maybe it’s time C-suite executives and HR Execs re-visit their corporate objectives and reconsider how older, more experienced professionals could add value to their company and/or organization.
+After all, for many of us, the word ‘retirement’ is not part of our DNA.